 As to Kahn's objective element, the trial court held that the question whether children of Choate's age should be expected to appreciate the danger of jumping onto a moving train was a factual one for the jury to decide.
 With respect to Kahn's subjective element, defendants adduced testimony from multiple witnesses that Choate was aware that moving trains are dangerous.
-Defendants also requested a special interrogatory that would have asked: "[A]t the time and place of Dominic Choate's accident, did he appreciate that attempting to jump onto a moving freight train presented a risk of harm to him'"?
+Defendants also requested a special interrogatory that would have asked: "[A]t the time and place of Dominic Choate's accident, did he appreciate that attempting to jump onto a moving freight train presented a risk of harm to him''?
 The trial court declined to give the interrogatory, agreeing with Choate that his appreciation of the risk was relevant only to comparative fault, not to whether defendants owed him a duty under Kahn.
-Finally, with respect to Kahn's cost element, Choate's expert witness testified over objection that the accident could have been prevented at a cost of roughly \$200,000 by building a pedestrian overpass about a quarter-mile from the site of the accident and erecting fencing to channel pedestrians to the overpass.
+Finally, with respect to Kahn's cost element, Choate's accident at a cost of roughly \$200,000 by building a pedestrian overpass about a quarter-mile from the site of the accident and erecting fencing to channel pedestrians to the overpass.
 He denied that similar measures would need to be taken anywhere else.